colMike/Stackoverflow-lite-APIs/README.md

 Michael Mbugua.

 ## Contribution
-Fork this repository, contribute then create a pull request to the gh-pages branch.
+Fork this repository, contribute then create a pull request to the develop branch.